Mercedes to help Nissan make luxury cars

 The Mercedes-based Infiniti will be built outside Japan because the strong yen makes it difficult to make profits from exports from the country, Mr Ghosn says.

-The car could be built in Europe, though a final decision has not yet been taken.'Not easy'
+The car could be built in Europe, though a final decision has not yet been taken.

 With increasing cost pressures and weak market conditions, the motor industry could benefit a great deal from closer co-operation, Mr Ghosn believes.